 Project-based courses are those in which students engage in hands-on work in addition to studying traditional humanities materials.
-Graduate students working with faculty in teaching these courses will learn the relevant technologies and assist undergraduates in developing their skills and applying them to the humanities materials.
+Graduate students co-teaching with faculty in these courses will learn the relevant technologies and assist undergraduates in developing their skills and applying them to the humanities materials.
 They will also help students understand how digital forms of materials they may already be familiar with inflect those materials with new kinds of meaning.
-During the academic year 2013–2014, for example, the following project-based courses were on offer: ENG 263, “Clocks and Computers: Visualizing Cultural Time” (J. Burges); ENG 283, “Media ABC: The Digital Page” (M. Eaves); GER 275, “Digital Cityscapes” (J. Hwang); IT 245, “Visualizing Dante” (D. Stocchi-Perucchio); HIS 278, “Seward Family’s Civil War” (T. Slaughter); JAP 214A, “Tourist Japan” (J. Bernardi); AH 320, “The Politics of Space” (J. Saab).
-Other project-based courses have been offered in previous and subsequent semesters, and an increasing number of such courses are being offered.
+A number of such courses have been offered in the past, and indications are that the number and diversity are increasing.
+Mellon fellows will not be serving as TAs—they are expected to be co-teachers, mentors, and research associates.

-A Faculty Humanities Lab is an ongoing faculty-led research project, generally one that is complex and that benefits from the participation of a number of people.
-FHLs typically consist of a faculty Principal Investigator (or sometimes two); at least one graduate student working under that faculty member; and, often, a number of undergraduates, whom the graduate student supervises.
+A Faculty Humanities Lab is an ongoing faculty-led research project, generally one that is complex and that benefits from the participation of several people.
+FHLs typically consist of a faculty Principal Investigator (sometimes two or more PIs); at least one graduate student working with that faculty member; and, often, undergraduates to whom the graduate student serves as mentor.
 In this scenario, graduate students serve as both apprentices and mentors, learning as much as possible from the faculty PI(s) about the project, and then (a) doing his or her own work on the project and (b) mentoring undergraduates who work on the project.
-Some of these FHLs are associated with academic courses; others are not.
+Some Faculty Humanities Labs are occasionally associated with academic courses; others are not.
 (See list of projects below.)

-Further questions should be directed to Morris Eaves.
+Further questions should be directed to Morris Eaves (email@example.com)